-The Company was provided \$105.8 million, \$34.7 million and \$49.1 million in cash by financing activities in 1999, 1998 and 1997, respectively.
+The Company used \$14.1 million in cash financing activities in 2000 and provided \$105.8 million and \$34.7 million in cash by financing activities in 1999 and 1998, respectively.
+In 2000, cash used in financing activities resulted primarily from a net long-term debt payment of \$6.8 million, dividend payments of \$2.1 million and a preferred stock redemption of \$5.0 million.
 In 1999, the net cash provided by financing activities resulted primarily from borrowing under the Senior Credit Facility to finance the Texas Acquisitions and the Goshen Acquisition.
 In 1998, net cash provided by financing activities resulted primarily from borrowings on long-term debt (net of repayments) of \$43.5 million partially offset by redemptions of preferred stock of \$7.6 million.
-In 1997, the cash provided by financing activities resulted primarily from the funding obtained for the WITN and Gulflink Acquisitions partially offset by purchases of treasury stock at a cost of \$3.5 million.

-During 1999, 1998 and 1997, the Company purchased 20,000 shares of its Class B Common Stock, 30,750 shares of its Class A Common Stock and 259,350 shares of its Class A Common Stock, respectively, at the then prevailing market prices for such shares.
+During 2000, 1999 and 1998, the Company purchased 11,361 shares of its Class B Common Stock, 20,000 shares of its Class B Common Stock and 30,750 shares of its Class A Common Stock, respectively, at the then prevailing market prices for such shares.